MartinMars100/search-7/README.md

 To Run the Site Locally
 Find the App on Github and download it Run npm install to install dependencies listed in the package.json file.
 Type mongod in the terminal.
-Open another terminal and typd mongo
+Open another terminal and type mongo
 Once mongod and the mongo shell are open.
-Each person who runs this locally must use their own config keys which can be entered in the start command of the package.json file.
+Each person who runs this locally must use their own keys which can be entered on the command line when running the app.

-Keep config.js file off github please.
+It should look something like this:

-It should look something like this: module.exports = {
+FACEBOOK_APP_ID=000000 FACEBOOK_APP_SECRET=62cccc NODE_ENV=development
-  consumer_key:         'HHHHHeeeeaaa...',
+TWIT_ACCESS_TOKEN=0005
-  consumer_secret:      'sB1B7......',
+TWIT_ACCESS_TOKEN_SECRET=iiii0000  TWIT_CONSUMER_KEY=T33300
-  access_token:         '833333.....',
+TWIT_CONSUMER_SECRET=6rrrr000   node app.js

-  access_token_secret:  'k444444....'
+Keep keys off github.

-};
+To run the Website in production on Heroku, put the keys in a .env file you create from the terminal after setting up the heroku app and adding the mongodb addon,

 To Visit the Website on Heroku
-Visit the Heroku Hosted Website at https://search-8.herokuapp.com/ Add therapies and use the image files to add images to display.
+Visit the Heroku Hosted Website at https://search-7.herokuapp.com/ Add therapies and use the image files to add images to display.